IBM/ibm_zos_zosmf/_sources/index.rst.txt

 **IBM z/OS Management Facility (z/OSMF) Collection**, referred to as **ibm_zos_zosmf**, consists of modules and roles that you can use with z/OS.

-**IBM z/OSMF collection** intends to allow Ansible to drive z/OS operation and configuration by manipulating z/OS resources and data based on z/OSMF RESTful services, such as z/OSMF workflow services etc.
+**IBM z/OSMF collection** intends to allow Ansible to drive z/OS operation and configuration by manipulating z/OS resources and data based on z/OSMF RESTful services, such as z/OSMF workflow services, z/OS jobs REST services, Cloud Provisioning and Management services etc.

 .. **IBM z/OS Management Facility (z/OSMF) collection**, referred to as **ibm_zos_zosmf**, is part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**.

-.. **IBM z/OSMF collection** consists of modules and roles that you can use with z/OS, it intends to allow Ansible to drive z/OS operation and configuration by manipulating z/OS resources and data based on z/OSMF RESTful services, such as z/OSMF workflow services etc.
+.. **IBM z/OSMF collection** consists of modules and roles that you can use with z/OS, it intends to allow Ansible to drive z/OS operation and configuration by manipulating z/OS resources and data based on z/OSMF RESTful services, such as z/OSMF workflow services, z/OS jobs REST services, Cloud Provisioning and Management services etc.

 ..
 Red Hat Ansible Certified Content for IBM Z
 .. ===========================================